 June through October is generally considered wet season – prime time for monsoon rains.
 It’s not uncommon for the daily rain to start a month earlier as it did during my trip.

-My trip had me gallivanting around Southeast Asia from April through June, smack in the middle of the off season.
+My trip had me gallivanting around Southeast Asia in April, May, and June, smack in the middle of the off season.
 Not exactly ideal weather conditions, but I had to roll with it.

 1. It’s less crowded